talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-add-quality/index.md

 ## Tools around Sonar
 ### Sonar API

-Sonar provides some apis to manage project, quality profile, quality gate and others.
+Sonar provides some APIs to manage project, quality profile, quality gate and others.

+You can find more details [here](https://next.sonarqube.com/sonarqube/web_api/).
-Details can be find [here](https://next.sonarqube.com/sonarqube/web_api/) You can use tools like postman or curl to use these apis, but the first thing that you must do is to create a token.
+Before you can call these APIs, you can use http capable tools such as Postman or curl, you have to to create a token.

-To create a token, after you login  go to your profil and in the security tab and create a token.
+To create a token, login then go to your profile, then in the security tab and create a token.

-For some apis you must create a token with administrator authorizations like
+For some APIs such as
 * /api/qualitygates/select
 * /api/projects/search

+ you have to create a token with administrator authorizations.

 ### Sonarlint
 Sonarlint is a tool that can be used to analyze your code.

 #### Configuration
-* Add plugin sonarlint in IntelliJ
+* Add a SonarLint plugin to IntelliJ
-* Go to Sonarlint settings in Tools/Sonarlint menu
+* Open the SonarLint settings in Tools/SonarLint menu
  ![sonarlint-settings.png](sonarlint-settings.png)

-* Add  a SonarCloud or Sonarqube connection.
-We select Sonarcloud
+*  For this article we chose sonarcloud
 ![sonarlint-create-connexion.png](sonarlint-create-connexion.png)

-* Click on the link to connect to Sonarcloud service
+* Click on _the online service_ link to connect to Sonarcloud service

 ![sonarlint-sonarcloud-login.png](sonarlint-sonarcloud-login.png)

-* Set token or create one from the link
+* Set the token or, if you don't have one yet, create one from the link
 ![sonarlint-sonarcloud-connexion-token.png](sonarlint-sonarcloud-connexion-token.png)

 * Select your organization
 ![sonarlint-sonarcloud-organization-choice.png](sonarlint-sonarcloud-organization-choice.png)

-* Select notification configuration
+* Check the _Receive notifications from SonarCloud_ option
 ![sonarlint-sonarcloud-configuration-notification.png](sonarlint-sonarcloud-configuration-notification.png)

 * Approve the creation
 ![sonarlint-sonarcloud-success.png](sonarlint-sonarcloud-success.png)

-* bind the project with the connexion
+* Bind the project with the connection
 ![sonarlint-bind-project-with-connexion.png](sonarlint-bind-project-with-connexion.png)

-#### use
+####  How to use SonarLint
 In intelliJ there is a sonarlint window
 ![intellij-sonarlint-window.png](intellij-sonarlint-window.png)

 In this window:

-* form current file tab you can analyze the file selected and displayed in IntelliJ
+* form the _Current File_ tab, you can analyze the file selected and displayed in IntelliJ
-* From report tab you can analyse changed files or all project file
+* From the _Report_ tab, you can analyse just the changed files or all the files in the project.